zindy/GUI_AutoTH_QuPath/README.md

 This discussion about Auto-Threshold started here: https://forum.image.sc/t/applying-automatic-threshold-method-in-qupath/88287

-@yau-lim did the original core funcionality of the Auto-Threshold in this script: https://github.com/yau-lim/QuPath-Auto-Threshold
+@yau-lim did the original core functionality of the Auto-Threshold in this script: https://github.com/yau-lim/QuPath-Auto-Threshold

-@iviecomarti did the GUI arround and modified a bit the functions for the Auto-TH.
+@iviecomarti did the GUI around and modified a bit the functions for the Auto-TH.

-@zindy removed deprecated libraries and made posible that the GUI appears as a tab.
+@zindy removed deprecated libraries and made possible that the GUI appears as a tab.

 The inspiration to do the GUI was the "Create thresholder" pane into QuPath.
 The idea was to make it familiar to the user.